Benji377/OpenMusic/README.md

 ### Coming soon
 - Mediaplayer notification
 - Credits and settings button
-- Youtube downloader (maybe, probably not since its illegal)
 - Feature to return to the player
 - Shuffle mode
 - Repeat mode